Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Some remarks on the notion of ball-convergence and topology of ball spaces

 \begin{remark} In the reasoning above, instead of picking $\B$ as the family of all closed sets, one can take a topological basis $\mathcal{U}$ of $(X,\tau)$ and define $\B$ as the complements of sets from $\mathcal{U}$. \end{remark}

-As we can take any family of sets in the role of $\B$, the notion of b-convergence covers large variety of other \textit{modes} of convergence which guarantees the uniqueness of the limit.
+As we can take any family of {nonempty} sets in the role of $\B$, the notion of $\B$-convergence covers a large variety of other \textit{modes} of convergence which guarantee the uniqueness of the limit.

-{We would like to show that b-convergence is a good notion of convergence in general.
-Let us introduce} the limit operator as in e.g., \cite[Problem 1.7.18]{RE}: